tchibatron/dbeaver/Installation.md

 ### ZIP Archive
 When installing DBeaver manually, without using an installer:
 1. Install <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java 1.8+</a> as a separate step.
-2. If you already have any version of DBeaver installed, remove it before installing the new version.
-NOTE: All configurations, scripts and other necessary data are stored in a separate location (usually in the user`s home directory) so the program deinstallation will not affect them.
 3. Extract the contents of the archive.
 NOTE: Do not unzip the archive over a previous DBeaver version.
+If you already have any version of DBeaver extracted in the same location - remove it before unzipping the new version.
+NOTE: All configurations, scripts and other necessary data are stored in a separate location (usually in the user`s home directory) so the program deinstallation will not affect them.

 4. Run the **dbeaver** executable.

 ### Windows Installer